Optimally Scheduling Public Safety Power Shutoffs: Analysis of Policies

 We now prove Proposition~\ref{prop:policy_psps_cost_adj}.
 We remove $\overline{C}_I(N)$ and $-\lambda N$ from the problem formulation because they are constants and do not impact the minima.
 We write~\eqref{eq:min_unconstrained_1} as

-Using the law of iterated expectation, as in~\eqref{eq:min_mag_iterated}, gives
+Using the law of iterated expectation~\cite[Proposition 5.1]{ross2014first}, as in~\eqref{eq:min_mag_iterated}, gives

 Problem~\eqref{eq:min_mag_iterated_1} represents a Markov decision process, in which a decision maker observes the random variable $\XX_t$ at time $t$ and then make the decision, $u_t$, to call a PSPS for the next day.
-Similarly to Section~\ref{sec:add_PSPS}, let $d=T-t$.
+Similarly to Section~\ref{sec:analysis_costpenalty}, let $d=T-t$ and let all subscripts now refer to the backward time index $d$.
 Let $z_d\left(w\left|u_{d+1},\XX_{d+1}\right.\right)$ be the expected total cost given the past decision $u_{d+1}$ and the observation vector $\XX_{d+1}$, when $d$ days remains and the accumulated cost is $w$.
 Problem~\eqref{eq:min_mag_iterated_1} can be expressed as the following dynamic program:

 with the boundary conditions:

 for all $w \in \RR, \xx \in \mathcal{X}$, and $u \in \{0,1 \}$.
 The optimal policy for the cost adjustment problem is given in Proposition~\ref{prop:policy_psps_cost_adj} of Section~\ref{sec:adjustment}.
 Its proof is stated next.